 Aortic dissection is the most common emergency involving the aorta, and most commonly occurs in patients aged 50 to 70 years.
 Prevalence of aortic dissection is estimated to be approximately 2 in 10,000 people.
 Though rare in children, it has been associated with coarctation of the aorta (a congenital birth defect).

-Aortic dissection may be classified using the Stanford classification as Type A (beginning in the ascending part of the aorta, DeBakey type I or II) or Type B (beginning in the descending part of the aorta, DeBakey type III).
+Aortic dissection may be classified using the Stanford classification as Type A (beginning in the ascending part of the aorta, DeBakey type I or II) or Type B (starting in the descending part of the aorta, DeBakey type III).
 The DeBakey classification system is as follows:

 - Type I: aorta, aortic arch, and descending aorta (30%).